-Most simply, a pescatarian is someone who doesn't eat meat, but does eat fish.
+Most simply, a pescatarian is someone who doesn’t eat red meat or poultry, but does eat fish and other seafood.

 The term pescatarian was coined in the early 1990s and is a combination of the Italian word for fish, “pesce,” and the word “vegetarian.”
 Sometimes it’s spelled “pescetarian,” but this means the same thing.